malavikha2005-jpg/Tourisphere-AI/README.md

 # 🎯 Vision

-To build a next-generation AI-powered travel ecosystem capable of assisting users throughout their travel journey—from destination discovery and itinerary planning to intelligent recommendations, analytics, forecasting, budgeting, and travel assistance.
+To build a scalable AI-powered travel platform that combines recommendation systems, predictive analytics, user behaviour analysis, intelligent planning, and tourism intelligence into one unified ecosystem.

 ---